30 Jun Kotodama 134

 A WAY

-Aligning oneself with “A WAY”, one realizes harmony and balance; as all the pieces of the universe come together as one peace.
+The Way is the ineffable and eternal energy that flows through all things; bringing all things into harmony, as all the pieces of the universe come together as one peace.